 Potentially susceptible people should take strict precautions to avoid people capable of transmitting the infection.

-All healthy children and susceptible adults should receive 2 doses of live-attenuated varicella vaccine (see Table: Recommended Immunization Schedule for Ages 0–6 yr and Recommended Immunization Schedule for Ages 7–18 yr).
-Vaccination is particularly important for women of child-bearing age and adults with underlying chronic medical conditions.
+All healthy children and susceptible adults should receive 2 doses of live-attenuated varicella vaccine ( see Table: Recommended Immunization Schedule for Ages 0–6 Years Recommended Immunization Schedule for Ages 0–6 Years and Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years ).
+Vaccination is particularly important for women of child-bearing age, those at high risk for exposure, and those who have contact with individuals at higher risk for severe disease.
+These include healthcare professionals, teachers, child care workers, and residents and staff of nursing homes or other institutional settings.
 Serologic testing to determine immune status before vaccination in adults is usually not required.
-Although the vaccine may cause chickenpox in immunocompetent patients, disease is usually mild (< 10 papules or vesicles) and brief and causes few systemic symptoms.
+Rarely the vaccine may cause chickenpox lesions in immunocompetent patients, but disease is usually mild (< 10 papules or vesicles) and brief and causes few systemic symptoms.

 Vaccination of health care workers who do not have evidence of varicella immunity is recommended.
 Susceptible health care workers who have been exposed to varicella should be vaccinated as soon as possible and kept off duty for 21 days.